tcard/blog.tcardenas.me/_posts/2016-04-15-making-a-explicit-call-stack-in-go.md

 Instead, we need to simulate those things.
 But how?

-OK, first, we need to make stack frames somehow.
+First, we need to make stack frames somehow.
 Stack frames is where we need to store:

 * Local variables, including temporals and parameters.
 * The address we should put the function's result value into.